Tulle bi telli: History

 Tulle-bi-telli possibly has its roots in Turkey, where the similar embroidery style tel kirma originates.
 The tulle commonly used in the fabric and the machine to make it was associated with France, but invented in England.
+Telli embroidery is also related to badla (used in the Gulf), khus-duzi (used in Iran), and kerikam, as can be determined by the particular material used (a flat metal strip), and the way it is worked (a two holed needle).
+It is also used in Tunisia.

+Tunisian dress with extensive telli embroidery.

-The ultimate history of tulle-bi-telli, and kerikam.
-It is also used in Tunisia It is possible the prototype of these embroidery styles originated somewhere in the Turkic cultural sphere and spread outwards thanks to the Ottoman Empire, or that it was invented in India in the Mughal period in the form of Muqayyash embroidery.
+It is possible the prototype of these embroidery styles originated somewhere in the Turkic cultural sphere and spread outwards thanks to the Ottoman Empire, or that it was invented in India in the Mughal period in the form of Muqayyash embroidery.

 The earliest example of something like telli embroidery in Egypt dates to the 16th century, found on textile fragments from Qasr Ibrim.
-In 1591, Jans Sommer noted that a middle class blacksmith's wife in Egypt wore "dresses embroidered with silver", though it does not mention if this was silver strips, or another material such as sequins, bullion, or silver wrapped around a silk core.
+In 1591, Jan Sommer noted that a middle class blacksmith's wife in Egypt wore "dresses embroidered with silver", though it does not mention if this was silver strips, or another material such as sequins, bullion, or silver wrapped around a silk core.
 Earlier texts potentially date telli embroidery to existing in the Eastern Mediterranean in the 11th century, referring to a "tali" fabric embroidered with gold, but also do not mention whether the metal used was strips.
 Silver "talli" for making textiles is mentioned in records from 1821, likely referring to the strips.
-Most traditional dresses made in Egypt for Egyptians, as well as smaller items like sashes made for Libyan traditional garments, were made with a solid black weave fabric.
+Many traditional dresses made in Egypt for Egyptians, as well as smaller items like sashes made for Libyan traditional garments, were made with a solid black weave fabric that had telli embroidery.
 By the early 20th century, Assuit became the main center for tulle bi telli production, instead of it being produced throughout the Egyptian Nile Valley.